 - See characterizing end users and reflections on engaging end users tools.

 Demonstrate that the primary end users are supportive of the proposed project and have been engaged in and shaped its development.
-Since no letters of support are accepted at the pre-proposal stage, it is important to include details about how end users have been involved in and helped to shape the project.
+Include details about how end users have been involved in and helped to shape the project.
 This signals to reviewers that end users are interested in the project.
 It is also an opportunity to demonstrate how the project is responsive to end user needs.

 - Discuss how end users were involved in identifying the project need and developing the pre-proposal.